 The vast majority are perfectly capable of breastfeeding their babies exclusively for about six months.
 In fact, most breastfeeding parents should be able to produce more than enough milk.
-Unfortunately, outdated hospital policies and routines based on bottle feeding still predominate in too many health care institutions and make breastfeeding difficult, even impossible, for too many.
-Too frequently also, these breastfeeding parents blame themselves.
+Unfortunately, practices during labour and birth as well as outdated hospital policies with regard to breastfeeding with routines based on bottle feeding still predominate in too many health care institutions and make breastfeeding difficult, even impossible, for too many.
+Too frequently also, these breastfeeding parents blame themselves for why they have difficulties.
 For breastfeeding to be well and properly established, getting off to the best start from the first days can make all the difference in the world.
 Of course, even with a terrible start, many parents and babies manage.
 And yes, many breastfeeding parents just put the baby to the breast and it works just fine.

 The basis of breastfeeding is getting the baby to latch on well.
 A baby who latches on well gets milk well.
 A baby who latches on poorly has more difficulty getting milk, especially if the milk supply is not abundant.
-The milk supply is not abundant in the first days after birth; this is normal, as nature intended, but if the baby’s latch is not good, the baby has difficulty getting the milk.
+The milk supply is not abundant in the first days after birth; this is normal, as nature intended, but if the baby’s latch is not good, the baby does not stimulate the flow of milk as well.
 It is for this reason that so many mothers “don’t have enough colostrum”.
 The mothers almost always do have enough colostrum but the baby is not getting what is there.
 Babies don’t need much milk in the first few days, but they need some.